-On November 11, 2017, eight men showcased their talents, personalities, quirks, and humors in a contest designed to discover the first ever Mr. Gyrene of Ave Maria University.
-It was a battle of wits, a battle of manliness, a battle of ingenuity, and a battle for crowd appeal.
-Making Ave history, this event was driven by the student-led Student Activities Board who decided to take an idea and make it a reality.
-This Mr. Gyrene contest was the first ever in Ave history.
+On November 11, 2017, eight of AMU’s finest male students showcased their talents, personalities, quirks, and humors in a contest designed to discover the first ever Mr. Gyrene of Ave Maria University.
+It was a battle of wits, manliness, and ingenuity, as well as a battle for crowd appeal.
+Making Ave history, this event was driven by the student-led Student Activities Board who decided to take an idea and make it happen, hence the Mr. Gyrene Pageant became a reality!
 As the eight men competed for the title, they participated in several rounds of competition.
-Of these included an introductory video of each contestant, a personality interview with the two student hosts, a showcase of each individual contestant’s main talent, a competition of wit, and a sandwich making competition.
+These included an introductory video of each contestant, a personality interview with the two student hosts, a showcase of each individual contestant’s talent, a competition of wit, and a sandwich making competition.

 SAB, Student Activities Board, knows that the best way to get students through the week is for them to have discounted beer in hand and football on TV.
 With the Seahawks and the Cardinals on Thursday Night Football, students gathered in their favorite jerseys at the Oil Well Craft Brewery to celebrate the upcoming weekend.
 With names on their backs from “Namath” to “Brady”, students listened to live music, sang karaoke, played cornhole, and forgot about homework for a couple hours in homey Oil Well, enjoying fun brews like Rocky Road stout and Bourbon Barrel.
 The comfy couches, the card games, and the popcorn make the brewery the perfect place to catch up with friends, expand your beer palette, and just relax!